davidngo123/Innovations_Covid19/README.md

 The android app lets you:
 - Lets you see data for COVID-19 for Washington state or what ever state you want it to be.
 - Calculate your risk towards having COVID-19.
 - Locate all the avaliable vaccination in Washington or whatever state you need it to be.
+(No longer functional due to API getting taken down)
 - Completely ad-free.

 ## Screenshots